NANITY-project/NEON-Runtime-Beta-Variation/README.md

 ## Known limitations

-- **Bias support (spec-v1.1, opt-in via `nanity.use_bias`).** A file with `nanity.use_bias=false` (or the key absent — every existing NANITY v1 file) is bias-free, byte-identical to before this was added.
-A file with `nanity.use_bias=true` must carry a matching 1-D F32 `.bias` tensor alongside every attn Q/K/V/O and FFN gate/up/down projection (plus `output.bias` if the output projection is untied) — `validate_config()` checks presence, dtype, and shape, and fails loudly (naming the exact tensor) if the file's declared flag and its actual tensors disagree in either direction.
-  Previously, `validate_config()` implemented this check, but `rawllm_forward.hpp` never actually read or added a single bias tensor — a converted-and-validated bias model would load successfully and then silently run with every bias term dropped, which is why Qwen2 conversion testing wasn't producing usable output.
-Fixed and verified end-to-end: a synthetic GGUF file with `use_bias=true` and all-zero bias tensors now produces output byte-identical to the same weights with no bias tensors at all (max logit diff 0), and the same file with nonzero bias produces clearly different output (max logit diff ~2, vs a ~1e-4 numerical-noise floor) — confirming bias is actually read from the file and flows through every projection (CPU dequant path, both fused Q4_0/Q8_0 int8 paths, and the ROCm GPU dispatch path below), not just validated and discarded. `nanity_convert.py --drop-nonzero-bias-anyway` (lossy) is no longer the only option for bias-having source models; a converter path that preserves bias into `nanity.use_bias=true` output is the natural follow-up, not done here.
 - **Vulkan backend** (`rawllm_vulkan.hpp`): experimental, F32-matvec-only,
   gated behind `-DUSE_VULKAN`.
 Verified correct end-to-end (device init, descriptor/pipeline setup, the `shaders/matvec_f32.comp` shader itself)